Jon Cryer: Personal life

-Cryer married British actress Sarah Trigger in 1999, with whom he has a son, Charlie Austin.
+In 1999 Cryer married British actress Sarah Trigger, and they had a son named Charlie Austin.
 They divorced in 2004.
-On a February 2007 episode of The Tonight Show with Jay Leno, he announced that he was engaged to entertainment reporter Lisa Joyner, whom he married in Mexico in June 2007.
-On September 29, 2009, they announced that they had adopted a baby girl.
-Cryer still adheres to the Methodist faith in which he was raised.
+On a February 2007 episode of The Tonight Show with Jay Leno, Cryer announced he was engaged to entertainment reporter Lisa Joyner.
+They married in Mexico in June 2007.
+On September 29, 2009, they announced the adoption of a baby girl.

+Cryer adheres to the Methodist faith of his upbringing.

 When Pretty in Pink co-star Molly Ringwald told Out magazine in 2012 that she believed Cryer's character in the film, Duckie, was gay, Cryer stated, "I respectfully disagree.
 I want to stand up for all the slightly effeminate dorks that are actually heterosexual.
 Just 'cause the gaydar is going off, doesn't mean your instruments aren't faulty.
 I've had to live with that, and that's OK."
 Also in 2012, he told Jeff Probst that when he and Joyner started dating, she wondered if he might be gay because "he never kissed me."
 Cryer was asked in 2014 if he was "mistaken for gay"; he called himself "an effeminate heterosexual dork" and made a tongue-in-cheek remark about never being propositioned: "Fellas, you're dropping the ball."

 Political views

 Prior to the 2008 presidential election, Cryer attended a fundraiser hosted by the McCain campaign and, according to news reports, endorsed John McCain.
-When Cryer did not make a public endorsement for the 2012 election, his spokeswoman said that the 2008 report aligning him with the Republican Party was a "mistake" and that Cryer was "not really political."
-He had attended events for both Republicans and Democrats "because he wanted to hear what both sides had to say."
+When Cryer did not make a public endorsement for the 2012 election, Cryer's spokesperson said the 2008 report aligning him with the Republican Party was a "mistake" and that Cryer was "not really political."
+Cryer had attended events for both Republicans and Democrats "because he wanted to hear what both sides had to say."

-In regard to Donald Trump, Cryer opined on the May 5, 2016, episode of the podcast Never Not Funny:
+In regard to Donald Trump, Cryer opined on the May 5, 2016, episode of the podcast Never Not Funny that "Donald Trump is the Charlie Sheen of politics," comparing Sheen's drug addiction to a perceived Trump "addict[ion] to feeling important".

-I have been pointing out, and I have been screaming to the rooftops, that Donald Trump is the Charlie Sheen of politics ...
-I have to tell you, I love Charlie Sheen, I loved working with him when he was sober, but he was, he's full of shit.
-He has been full of shit, he has serious addiction.
-His addiction is obviously serious, drugs, and, but, Trump is just addicted to feeling important.
-I think if anybody is under the delusion that he cares about anybody in America besides himself, they are stoned and need to rethink their priorities, 'cause it's just ridiculous that he's gotten as far as he has.

 Cryer was an active supporter of the 2023 Writers Guild of America strike and also a supporter of the 2023 SAG-AFTRA strike.

-In 2025, he was spotted in the background of a photograph detailing the No Kings protests (October 2025).
-He expressed his support for the movement and stated:

-This photo is what The Atlantic chose to illustrate resistance cringe, and I couldn’t be happier to be a part of it.
+In 2025, he was spotted in the background of a photograph detailing the No Kings protests.
+He expressed his support for the movement and said "This photo is what The Atlantic chose to illustrate resistance cringe, and I couldn’t be happier to be a part of it."